input-output-hk/auth-keys-hub/README.md

   While we can obtain up to 100 user names per query, given large enough teams and use of the same API key across a lot of machines, this may end up exhausting your quota.

+* Refreshes happen every hour by default, but can be configured using the `--ttl` and `--force` flags.
-* Refreshes happen every hour, so there may be some time between removing a user from a team and it actually taking effect.
+  Depending on that, there may be some time between removing a user from a team and it actually taking effect.
-  Right now you can use the `--force` flag to _always_ refresh, at the cost of increased API traffic.
-  Custom refresh intervals may be supported in future versions.

 ## Building